pastorjeremywilson/SermonPrepDatabase/README.md

 # What's New in v.5.1.4?</h2>
 - A bug crept in that deleted every "s" when a scripture passage was auto-filled.
 Fixed.
+- Prevented the "Enter" key from creating a new line in one-line widgets.

 # Why Sermon Prep Database?